Adrian1845/MyBudget/README.md

 # Tutorial
 First of all you should register to enter the app, introduce your data into "Email" and "Password" fields and then click "Sign up".
-The app itself creates a new account for you but if you click on "New account" you can either generate a new random account (if you don't really care about having a non accurate one) or introduce IBAN and balance (by default it'll be 0).
+The app itself creates a new account for you but if you click on "New account" you can either generate a new random account (if you don't really care about having a non-accurate one) or introduce IBAN and balance (by default it'll be 0).

 Now you can select which account you want to visualize or delete, once you have selected the account, click "View account" to see your account current status.
 From here you can see your balance at top, a Pie Chart with your last 30 days movements (if there's none, it'll be empty), and the options for movements.